 Insane Asylum Museum of San Servolo – Venice

-Documents and objects of the mental institution that was hosted in the island.
+The mental institution was hosted on the island.
 Anatomical room.
-18th century Apothecary
+18th-century Apothecary

 The “Insane Asylum Museum of San Servolo – Madness Locked Away“ collects the finds belonging to the psychiatric hospital, an institution that characterized San Servolo island’s history from the beginning of 1700 until 1978 and it highlights the isolating and segregating dimension of the mental institution through documents, objects, captions and explicatory panels.
 A place where you can read, know and discover the relationship that united, even if by pain, the community of this part of its territory.

 In the exhibition there is also the anatomical room which contains a collection of 11 skulls and 12 brains, all of them are patological and conserved using the plastination method by professor Raffele De Caro at the Anatomical and Human Physiology Department of the University of Padua.